mostafa-binesh/CMS-PHP/README.md

 - old input values function
 - send queries using prepared statements
 - image compressor
+- gather all js and css files from local files, not CDNs

 **MAIN REASON I DON'T WORK WITH PHP**
 - NO ROUTING SYSTEM! (.PHP ADD END OF THE ADDRESS)